 The switch is enabled by the internal ODT control logic, which uses the external ODT pin and other control information, see below.
-The value of RTT is determined by the settings of Mode Register bits (See Figure 6 - MR1 Definition and Figure 7 - MR2 Definition).
+The value of RTT is determined by the settings of Mode Register bits (see Figure 6 - MR1 Definition on page 21 and Figure 7 - MR2 Definition on page 23).
 The ODT pin will be ignored if the Mode Registers MR1 and MR2 are programmed to disable ODT, and in self-refresh mode.